dethcrypto/TypeChain/README.md

 ### Motivation

 Interacting with blockchain in Javascript is a pain.
-Web3 interface is sluggish and when using it with Typescript it gets even worse.
-Often, you can't be sure what given method call will actually do without looking at ABI file.
-TypeChain is here to solve these problems (as long as you use Typescript).
+Developers need to remember not only a name of a given smart contract method or event but also it's full signature.
+This wastes time and might introduce bugs that will be triggered only in runtime.
+TypeChain solves these problems (as long as you use TypeScript).

 ### How does it work?

-TypeChain is code generator - provide ABI file and you will get Typescript class with flexible interface for interacting with blockchain.
-Depending on the target parameter it can generate typings for truffle, web3 1.0.0 or ethers.
+TypeChain is a code generator - provide ABI file and name of your blockchain access library (ethers/truffle/web3.js) and you will get TypeScript typings compatible with a given library.

 ### Step by step guide

-Install typechain with `yarn add --dev typechain` and install desired target.
+Install TypeChain with `yarn add --dev typechain` and install desired target.

 Run `typechain --target=your_target` (you might need to make sure that it's available in your path if you installed it only locally), it will automatically find all `.abi` files in your project and generate Typescript classes based on